Important

 #> <dbl> <dbl> <dbl> <chr> <dbl> <dbl>

-It is also possible to filter rasters to one of the five regional fisheries management organizations (RFMO) that manage tuna and tuna-like species.
-These include "ICCAT", "IATTC","IOTC", "CCSBT" and "WCPFC".
+It is also possible to filter rasters to regional fisheries management organizations (RFMO) like "ICCAT", "IATTC", "IOTC", "CCSBT" and "WCPFC".

 start_date = "2021-01-01",